Tyson Carter

-Tyson Gregory Carter (born January 14, 1998) is an American professional basketball player for Unicaja Málaga of the Spanish Liga ACB, on loan from Russian club Zenit Saint Petersburg.
+Tyson Gregory Carter (born January 14, 1998) is an American professional basketball player for Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
 He played college basketball for the Mississippi State Bulldogs.

 High school career

 Carter played basketball for Starkville High School in Starkville, Mississippi, where his father served as the head coach.
 As a junior, he averaged 17 points and five assists per game, leading his team to the Class 6A state championship.
 In his senior season, Carter averaged 21.3 points, 5.2 assists, 4.4 rebounds and 2.1 steals per game, reaching the Class 6A state title game.
 He was named Mississippi Gatorade Player of the Year and played in the Mississippi-Alabama All-Star game.
 A four-star recruit, Carter committed to play college basketball for Mississippi State over an offer from Miami (Florida), among others.

 College career

 Carter averaged 7.5 points and 1.7 rebounds per game as a freshman at Mississippi State.
 As a sophomore, he averaged 8.9 points, 1.8 rebounds and 1.2 assists per game.
 Carter posted 10.4 points, two rebounds and 1.2 steals per game as a junior.
 On November 8, 2019, he scored a season-high 28 points in a 67–58 win over Sam Houston State.
 As a senior, Carter averaged 13.9 points, 3.1 assists, 2.6 rebounds and 1.1 steals per game and had six games with 20 or more points.
 Carter started 16 of 31 games and was named the SEC Sixth Man of the Year, becoming the first Mississippi State player to earn that honor.
 Carter finished his college career with 216 three-pointers, fifth in Mississippi State history.
 He scored 1,352 points during his career, and alongside his father became the only father-son duo to both score over 1,000 points in SEC history.